bmw-software-engineering/lobster/README.md

 ingredient to make TRCL more useful.

 It has tools to extract tracing tags from a variety of sources combine them and produce a tracing report.
-The [the TRLC tracing report](https://bmw-software-engineering.github.io/trlc/tracing.html) from the [TRLC Project](https://github.com/bmw-software-engineering/trlc/) is a
+The [TRLC tracing report](https://bmw-software-engineering.github.io/trlc/tracing.html) from the [TRLC Project](https://github.com/bmw-software-engineering/trlc/) is a